Why should you use live chat? We are here to tell you that there is one obvious reason and nine surprising ones…

 #2 – More sales…from people who don’t want to chat

 We rolled out live chat for an ecommerce company specializing in aftermarket automotive parts.
 The existing sales team was already using phone and email and doing a good job.
-As an established company with its roots in catalog business, customer service is truly an important part of this operation and not simply a necessary evil.
+As an established company with its roots in the catalog business, customer service is truly an important part of this operation and not simply a necessary evil.
 The company takes pride in this.
 After some initial reluctance about live chat, we rolled out a trial.

 An unexpected result showed up.
 One of the sales team members – who performs very well on the phone – had elected to initiate chats with customers collectively.
 This is a feature called proactive chat that was deliberately left enabled.
 This particular individual used the feature so much, in fact, that he essentially was a spike on the graphics, individually responsible for the vast majority of chats.